Privacy and Security Policies

 signed in first, as member profiles aren't available to anyone not signed up and signed in

 We will also never sell or share your information with any other company or website.

 Our service is as private as possible, yet still function via the internet.

 If you want to meet new people even more privately than this site, you'll have to go off the internet only.

 PRIVACY - LEVELS OF PARTICIPATION

 There are 3 levels of participation, from the most social to the most private.
 If you want to meet as many other members as possible, obviously you'd want to go with Most Social.

 However, if privacy is extremely important to you, you may want to consider one of the two less social options (Intermediate and Most Private).

-In addition to your profile, post on the board in both the Public Area and one or more Members Only areas.
-Posting in both is most likely to get you noticed by other members.
-Posting on the board would also allow you to socialize with other members of lesbotronic outside of strictly private, one-on-one messages.
+In addition to your profile, join or start conversations in both the Public Area and one or more Members Only areas.
+Engaging in conversation in both is most likely to get you noticed by other members.
+It would also allow you to socialize with other members of lesbotronic outside of strictly private, one-on-one messages.

 Posts in the Public Area may be seen by other humans on the internet that have NOT signed up for lesbotronic.
 That's why it's called the Public Area, labeled right up at the top.